graceguinan/REU_summer23/README.md

 ├── helper_functions
 │   └── all helper functions used
 ├── images
 │   └── .png images of each plot created
+├── handout.rnw
+├── handout_code.R (all code contained in .rnw combined) └── handout.pdf (compiled .pdf of .rnw file)
 ```